slawekradzyminski/awesome-testing.com/_posts/2016-12-29-system-traps-in-software-testing.md

 ## Trap 1 - Policy Resistance: separate development teams and testing team

-> Otherwise known as ‘Fixes that fail’, this trap prevents system change due to the conflicting needs of multiple actors
+> Otherwise known as 'Fixes that fail', this trap prevents system change due to the conflicting needs of multiple actors
 > in the system.

 Imagine you are creating a complicated system which require multiple parts developed by separate teams.
 You know that